aas-core-works/aas-package3-csharp/README.md

 ## Status

-The library is thoroughly tested and ready to be used in production.
+The library is thoroughly tested and meant to be used in production.

 Both NET Standard 2.1 and NET 5 are supported.